jannaiklaas/MLE-mentorship/M3-experiment-tracking/README.md

 Make sure to replace `your_experiment_number` with the experiment number you want to run.

 8. Once the MLflow server is up, you should be able to access it through your web browser by navigating to `http://localhost:5001`.

+9. The experiment's artifacts are locally saved at `mlflow/artifacts/` .
+You should be able to see in the `MLE-mentorship` folder after the client container has finished running.